pyccel/psydac/docs/source/examples.rst

 ..
 The notebooks should have all output cleared before being committed to the repository.
 Notebooks
 ---------
+For the documentation, we provide several Jupyter notebooks that illustrate how to use PSYDAC to solve different types of problems.
+They can be found in the `notebooks directory <https://github.com/pyccel/psydac/tree/devel/examples/notebooks>`_, but are also generated as part of the documentation and can be accessed here:

 .. toctree::
    :maxdepth: 1